justinjm/justinmarciszewski.me/content/about-me.md

 title: About Me
 ---

 My name is Justin Marciszewski and I work at Google Cloud.
-I help customers solve busines problems with data analytics and machine learning cloud computing solutions.
+I help customers solve business problems with data analytics and machine learning cloud computing solutions.

 Interests: